 Depending on the season and the type of fruits available, sometimes she would slice them up and create bright and tasty fruit salads.
 There was no particular recipe, but as was previously mentioned, using fresh seasonal fruit makes all the difference.

-A fresh Italian fruit salad is a great way to savor your favorite winter fruits.
+A fresh Italian fruit salad is a great way to savor your favorite seasonal fruits, all year long.

 Enjoy!